DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 # Tasks

-## General
-- Create service contract as jasper report and add feature to generate blank form.
-- Create Tax class.
-Add name, type, threshold, thresholdType, fixed, percentage,fields.
-- Create deduction class.
-Add name, type, threshold, thresholdType, percentage fields.
-- Make Purchasing a module Financial Services .
-Delete the Purchasing app from github for now?
-- Implement Payroll class to have a Pay collection field, date, creator, etc.
-  The Pay class should have employee, salary, net salary, date, taxes etc.
-- Use phone scanner app to scan front and back cover of books and documents.
-  Throw away as many documents as possible.
-- Open the purchase req tab by default for now but allow user to choose which tab to open by default for financial admin module.
-- Add as system option the positions that are allowed to approve a PR.
-Check that an approver has one of these positions before allowing them to approve.
-- Impl search for PR and supplier as is done in fin admin dashboard.
-- Do not save supplier or PR if they were not edited.
-- Include the updates done to PR in the email.
-- Do not allow export of job costing from until it is approved?
-- Add feature allow sending email from the PR dialog or PRs table to stakeholders.
-  This feature could be activated for procurement officers only.
-- Add job costing and purchase requisition forms to the Form templates tab in Business entities tab and stop using system options to get the files.
-- Fix up PR jasper form by removing the overlapping line and put in missing borders.
-- Values that are 0 set them n/a in the PR form and change the corresponding parameter types to String.
-- Make sure that more than one person with the same position cannot approve PR.
-- Take the approvers section out of the page footer of the PR form and put it at the end of the report.
-- Make the PO box the same width as the Rate and Cost column heading width combined.
-- Right justing the total cost in the PR form.
-- Centre "Suggested Supplier:" static text with the text field.
-It is not centred when exported to PDF on Linux.
-See if it is the same on Windows.
-- Remove the default values from all parameters.
-- Impl feature to send PO to supplier.
-- Impl editing cost components in the table in the PR dialog.
-- Use PrimeFaces TreeTable to create an accounting system like GnuCash.

 ## Accpac Invoicing & Credit Status Reporting
 - Impl new service contract and agreement using Jasper Reports.
 - Setup up and test accpac database locally.